Road rules in NT

 You must signal that you are going to turn even if the lane you are in is only allowed to turn in one direction.
 When you turn, stay in the same lane as you move from one road to the other.

-Unless a sign tells you otherwise, you can cross any type of dividing line when turning right at an intersection.
+Unless a sign tells you otherwise, you can cross any type of dividing line when:

 Rule for overtaking and road markings